elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_03.md

 ## Prerequisites

-- Learners are expected to have done [Chapter 1](https://elixir-fair-training.github.io/FAIR-training-handbook/chapters/chapter_01/) and [Chapter 2](https://elixir-fair-training.github.io/FAIR-training-handbook/chapters/chapter_02/)and understand the need for FAIRifying their training materials and/or building their training materials FAIR from the beginning.
+- Learners are expected to have done [Chapter 1](https://elixir-fair-training.github.io/FAIR-training-handbook/chapters/chapter_01/) and [Chapter 2](https://elixir-fair-training.github.io/FAIR-training-handbook/chapters/chapter_02/) and understand the need for FAIRifying their training materials and/or building their training materials FAIR from the beginning.
 - From [Chapter 2](https://elixir-fair-training.github.io/FAIR-training-handbook/chapters/chapter_02/), they are aware of what types of material they have or will have (lectures, exercises, video, datasets etc.).

 Learners may benefit from: